normandavey/2021-11-11-ubimotif/index.md

   <p id="need-help-with-installation?">
     <strong>Need help with installation?:</strong>
     Please read <a href="http://swcarpentry.github.io/python-novice-gapminder/setup.html" target="_blank">Setup</a> section carefully.
-If you need help with installation, please arrive at the training venue at 09:00 am (30 minutes before the workshop starts) on 11 November (first day of the workshop).
+If you need help with installation, please arrive at the training venue on 11 November at 09:00 am (30 minutes before the training starts).
 </p>